Tag Archive for 'film'

 If films make for better citizens then noble artists and statesmen have a common goal, but that kind of thinking has gone out of fashion.
 Why is that?

 In sports, we want to see a coach do his best to get a win for the team but not to do so by compromising the safety of the players.
 The professional leagues are constantly reviewing the rules of their respective games to ensure that the players are protected.
-You don’t hear players lamenting freedom of expression violations when they are not allowed to throw bats at the spectators.
+You don’t hear players lamenting freedom-of-expression violations when they are not allowed to throw bats at the spectators.

 Question a filmmaker’s actions though, and you might get a response like this: “You can’t censor me man.
 Ever heard of freedom of speech, you Nazi?”
 Although Scorsese faced censorship challenges in his career, he strikes me as being more thoughtful than that, but I wouldn’t say the same thing about some of his proteges.